fbpx

 Under law, you must also register your baby within 42 days of their birth.
 You must register them with the Registrar of Births and Deaths in the area in which your baby was born.

 A baby can be registered by their mother, or by either parent if the parents are married.
-A trans man who has given birth is legally the baby’s mother under current law.
+A trans man who has given birth is legally the baby’s mother under current birth registration law.

 When a baby is born in hospital, in a birth centre, or at home under the care of a midwife, the hospital or midwife will complete a notification form for the Registrar.
 This form provides evidence that the birth occurred in their district.
 If you have an unassisted birth you may need to provide evidence yourself that your baby was born in the Registrar’s district.
 This could include a statement from someone who was present at the birth or soon after, or a letter from the GP confirming when the baby was registered with them.